 |

 EXCREMENT and URINE

-Improperly disposed of waste contaminates water and spreads
+Improperly disposed waste contaminates water and spreads

 disease (hepatitis, guardia, typhoid) in both wildlife and humans.

-Most trail diseases come from water contaminated by feces, urine or
+Most trail diseases come from water contaminated by feces, urine

-rules in order to minimize impact:
+three simple rules in order to minimize impact:

 - Make sure no one will find it.
-Dig a hole not more than eight inches
+Dig a hole not more than eight

 -

-Keep it at least 100 feet (200 is better) downhill
+Keep it at least 100 feet (200 is better)

-from water sources.
+downhill from water sources.

 -

-Take advantage of biodegradation by digging separate
+Take advantage of biodegradation by digging

 PERMITS REQUIRED FOR BACKPACKING

-All overnight trips into the Hoover Wilderness and the
+All overnight trips into the Hoover Wilderness

-permit.
-During the quota period from the last Friday in June through
+require a wilderness permit.
+During the quota period from the last

-September 15, you can obtain a permit at the Bridgeport Ranger Station
+Friday in June through September 15, you can obtain a permit at

-during business hours or by mail.
-Forest Service must receive your requests
+the Bridgeport Ranger Station during business hours or by mail.

-postmarked by March 1, three weeks before the first day of your trip.
+three weeks before the first day of your trip.
+Due to volume of

-Due to volume of mail, a response may take up to five weeks.
-Enclose
+mail, a response may take up to five weeks.
+Enclose $3 per person

-$3 per person with your application request.
+with your application request.

-You can help protect your food from a bear by hanging your food from
+You can help protect your food from a bear by hanging your food

-understand one thing, nothing is bear-proof as well as a food storage
+sleep.
+First, understand one thing, nothing is bear-proof as

-container.
-Always place food storage containers on a flat, open area
+well as a food storage container.
+Always place food storage containers

-away from cliffs, lakes and streams to avoid other natural disasters.
+on a flat, open area away from cliffs, lakes and streams to avoid

+|